kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ### Tenant Mapping Handler for requests validation

-Since this release, the [Tenant Mapping Handler](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md#tenant-mapping-handler) validates requests that are coming to the Director.
-It modifies those requests by assigning them to tenants and scope.
+Starting with this release, the [Tenant Mapping Handler](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md#tenant-mapping-handler) validates requests incoming to the Director.
+It modifies those requests by assigning them to tenants and scopes.
 The authenticated users and systems can work only in the context of a given tenant and with given scopes.

 ### Scenarios view available in the Console